Loch Fleet: History

 The ruins of Skelbo Castle are situated on the south side of the loch.

 The Battle of Littleferry was fought a few days before the Battle of Culloden in 1746.
 The Sutherland militia came down from the hills above Golspie and fell upon around 500 men led by the Earl of Cromarty.
 Cromarty's men were cornered in the Littleferry peninsula on the northeast side of the loch, and were either killed, captured, or drowned in the loch.

-The building of the Mound causeway, designed by Thomas Telford and built between 1814 and 1818 to carry what is now the A9 road, reduced the size of the loch.
+The building of the Mound causeway, designed by Thomas Telford and built between 1814 and 1818 to carry what is now the A9 roadArticle stub box, reduced the size of the loch.
 The causeway, which is nearly 1 km long, acts as a tidal barrier, stopping the sea some 2.5 km short of the former tidal limit.
 Sluices in the causeway allow salmon and sea-trout to continue to migrate upstream to spawning areas, as well providing an outflow for the River Fleet.